rpalermodrums/trane/README.md

 # Trane

-**Trane** is a cutting-edge experimental test kitchen at the intersection of machine learning and music.
+**Trane** is an experimental test kitchen at the intersection of machine learning and music.
 It explores real‑time audio and MIDI analysis, feature extraction, and DSP (Digital Signal Processing) using modern web technologies, Python/Django on the backend, and a React/TypeScript frontend.
 The project leverages Docker and container orchestration to provide a full-stack, scalable environment.

 ---